- Expectation formation

 - Deep reinforcement learning algorithms and artificial intelligent techniques

-Abstract: This exercise introduces AI algorithms to economic models highlighting how the two can be blended and produced innovative agents’ learning mechanism.
-In particular, this AI agent has limited or no information on the underlying economic structure and his own preference.
-It is able to learn in real time through constantly interacting with the environment and adjust its actions accordingly.
-I illustrate that the economic agent under deep reinforcement learning is adaptive to changes in the environment in real time.
-The AI agent’s learning characteristics, governed by parameters within the learning algorithms, can also be adjusted, which leads to sophisticated learning behaviours with welfare implications.
-The chosen economic structural can be generalised to other decision-making processes and economic models.
+Abstract: This exercise offers an innovative learning mechanism to model economic agent’s decision-making process using a deep reinforcement learning algorithm.
+In particular, this AI agent is born in an economic environment with no information on the underlying economic structure and its own preference.
+I model how the AI agent learns from square one in terms of how it collects and processes information.
+It is able to learn in real time through constantly interacting with the environment and adjusting its actions accordingly (i.e., online learning).
+I illustrate that the economic agent under deep reinforcement learning is adaptive to changes in a given environment in real time.
+AI agents differ in their ways of collecting and processing information, and this leads to different learning behaviours and welfare distinctions.
+The chosen economic structure can be generalised to other decision-making processes and economic models.

 Selected Grants and Awards